duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_displaying.md

             group => String,
             options => Hash

-            # Note that while the following may reference Javascript variables,
+            # Note that while the following may reference JavaScript variables,
             # they are still specified as strings in Perl

             item: String,